Matthew 5:44

 Matthew 5:44, the forty-fourth verse in the fifth chapter of the Gospel of Matthew in the New Testament, also found in Luke 6:27–36, is part of the Sermon on the Mount.
-This is the second verse of the final antithesis, that on the commandment to "Love thy neighbour as thyself".
-In the chapter, Jesus refutes the teaching of some that one should "hate [one's] enemies".
+This is the second verse of the final antithesis, which concerns the commandment to "Love thy neighbor as thyself."
+In this chapter, Jesus refutes the teaching of some that one should "hate [one's] enemies".

 Content

 In the King James Version of the Bible the text reads:

 The World English Bible translates the passage as:

 The Novum Testamentum Graece text is:

 Many modern translations (following the Alexandrian manuscripts) omit part of this verse.
 For example, the New International Version reads: "But I tell you, love your enemies and pray for those who persecute you".

 Precursors

-Ulrich Luz states that the ideas expressed in this verse are "considered the Christian distinction and innovation", and that the commanent to "Love thy enemies" is what separates Christianity from all earlier religions.
+Ulrich Luz states that the ideas expressed in this verse are "considered the Christian distinction and innovation", and that the commandment to "Love thy enemies" is what separates Christianity from all earlier religions.
 Nolland disagrees with this, seeing a number of historical precedents.
-These include the Babylonian text the Counsels of Wisdom, which says "Do not return evil to the man who disputes with you; requite with kindness your evil-doer... smile on your adversary."
-Nolland also cites the Egyptian Instruction of Amenemope, which says:
+These include the second millennium BCE Babylonian text Counsels of Wisdom, which says "Do not return evil to the man who disputes with you; requite with kindness your evil-doer... smile on your adversary."
+Nolland also cites the Egyptian Instruction of Amenemope (also likely 2nd millennium BCE), which says:

 Similarly, the Book of Proverbs says:

 Nolland claims that parallels should be seen in the works of Greek and Roman writers such as Cicero, Seneca, and the Cynics.
 John Piper reports that the Greek Stoics also discouraged their followers from retaliating, but Piper states that they were concerned primarily with maintaining their tranquility, rather than seeking the benefit of the enemy, as Jesus commands.